bdnorris/DES-340/lectures/lecture11-specificity.md

 In this example, we have a starting body rule-set, and a header rule-set.

 Remember, body is the wrapping tag for all content on the page.
-That means, everything in the page will inherit it's style.
+That means, everything in the page will inherit its style.
 What typeface will the `<h1>` be?
 It will be sans-serif, unless you specify.
 Child tags will always inherit (some) properties from their parents unless they are overwritten.

 What font-size will the `<h1>` be?
 22px, because specified it on the rule-set for all H1 tags.

+## The Cascade

 ### Order